What is an opioid?

 - Managing Acute Pain

 - Acute Pulmonary Edema- Excess fluid in the lungs that can make breathing difficult.

-- Used before or during surgery
+- Used before, during and after surgery

 Adverse effects and risks with use of opioids